Rosuav/MustardMine/README.md

 * Maybe make a "copy setup to clipboard" to allow them to be shared?
 Use the same JSON format as is in the backup file, so you can cherry-pick from there too.
+* Are queued tweets being shown properly?
+They may appear on refresh only.

 Requires Python 3.6 or newer.
 MAY run on 3.5 but not guaranteed.